 The deadline to apply for Permission to Walk is March 9, 2020.
 Additional information is on the Commencement Ceremony page.

 - A student in good academic standing (min.
 2.000 for undergrad, min.
 3.000 for graduate) may be absent from Pratt Institute for one or two semesters.

 - Extensions beyond one year require a new application to be filed.

 - A Leave of Absence or Withdrawal form must be filled out before the last day of the semester to drop a class in a given semester.

 - Required before dropping or withdrawing from all classes for a semester.

 - Financial relief is only granted if there is a sudden and severe reason for the withdrawal.
 Students seeking financial relief for withdrawing will have to address the Institute Financial Appeals Committee.
 These students should speak to the Administrative Assistant in the Student Affairs Office.

 - Re-Admission to Pratt Institute is required after skipping enrollment for a spring or fall semester without completing a Leave of Absence.
-Students wanting to be readmitted to Pratt Institute must complete the Application for Re-Admission form and return it to the Registrar’s Office with a $55 non-refundable application fee.
+Students wanting to be readmitted to Pratt Institute must complete the Application for Re-Admission form and return it to the Registrar’s Office.

 Re-Admission Application Deadlines